Coaching Psychology International (CPI)

 You can read the latest articles from Volume 16 of Coaching Psychology International under the CPI Volume 16 page.

-Coaching Psychology International publishes papers on the research, theory and practice of coaching psychoogy and allied fields.
-It also includes news updates from the professional psychology bodies that have reciprocol agreements with the ISCP.
+CPI publishes papers on the research, theory and practice of coaching psychology and allied fields.
+It also includes news updates from the professional psychology bodies that have reciprocal agreements with the ISCP.
+Papers are reviewed by the Editors.
 The journal is listed in SocioWeb and The Academic Resource Index.
 It is abstracted in the American Psychological Association PsycEXTRA.